Apprenticeships

 An apprenticeship is a real job with training which would allow you to earn while you learn, whilst gaining a nationally-recognised qualification.
 Apprenticeships take between one and five years to complete and are available in 1,500 occupations across 170 industries varying from construction to manufacturing through to IT and the creative and digital sectors.

-This video clip and animation explain what apprenticeships are, the levels, areas of study and how to search for a vacancy.
+This short animation explains what apprenticeships are, the levels, areas of study and how to search for a vacancy.

 Apprenticeship levels